commons-teaching/SBL.20004.2024/docs/mapp_project_00050/mapp_batch_00109/report/SBL20004_group1_report.md

 [Here](https://github.com/commons-teaching/SBL.20004.2024/blob/main/docs/mapp_project_00050/mapp_batch_00109/report/observations-440472.csv) you can find the link to the iNaturalist entries of the species.
 ### Sample preparation

 Each sample were dry and then weighted, and put in centrifuge tubes.
 To extract metabolites, 1700µl of a solution containing 80% of methanol, 20% of H2O and 0.1% of formic acid  were added.
-Tubes were put in Mixer Mill, disrupt the tissues.
+Tubes were put in Mixer Mill, to disrupt the tissues.
 Then, the samples were prepared for the MS. In addition to the prepared samples, we also mixed the plants into a new sample tube, and a second one containing the plants and the herbivores, as quality controls.
 ### LCMS Analysis
 The LC conditions were describe [here](https://github.com/commons-teaching/SBL.20004.2024/blob/main/lc_conditions.txt) and the MS conditions [here](https://github.com/commons-teaching/SBL.20004.2024/blob/main/ms_conditions.txt).